RichLogan/JustHealth/Website/justHealthServer/static/UserDocumentation/_sources/homepages.txt

 **Patient**

 The home page on the web consists of 5 sections.
-Right at the top of the page there is a Notifications sections, if you have any updates or reminders then they will be displayed here.
-Underneath that is a section which displays all active presctiptions and below that a section which displays upcoming appointments.
+Right at the top of the page there is a Notifications section, if you have any updates or reminders then they will be displayed here.
+Underneath that is a section which displays all active presctiptions and below that a section which displays your upcoming appointments.

-On the left hand side at the top there is basic user information which shows the current users username, firstname and surname.
-In the top right hand side of this there is a icon which symbolises edit profile.
+On the left hand side at the top, a box contains your user information: a profile picture, username, name and email.
+In the top right hand side of this there is an icon which indicates the ability to edit your profile.
 Below the profile section there is a box which shows all completed connections and a link to view all connections information.
-Underneath this there are 2 more options: Search (for a user), Settings and NHS Search.
+Underneath this there are 2 more options: Search (for a different user), NHS Search and Account Settings .

 To navigate around the site click on different links on the home page or click on the navigation button in the top right hand side of the page which gives you a list of options.